SteelSeries – Rival 700 Gaming Mouse

 • Compatible with any OS

 Armed with 16,000 DPI optical sensor, Rival 700 delivers maximum tracking performance right out of the box.
 This system is considered to be one of the best, as it’s featured on Logitech G502 Proteus Spectrum, that’s why I love this mouse.
 Moreover gamers can use modular sensor system to change sensor units.
 Currently there are couple options available including: Pixart 9800 laser sensor and PMW3360, but developers promise that in near future this list will expend and new technologies will be available for this platform.
-Personally I think that Rival gives the gamers an unfear advantage to have personalize tuned product, which completely changes the gaming rules.
-Plus for best accuracy I recommend to try their brand new mouse pads, if you want to get maximum performance without needing to tweak default sensor settings.
+Personally I think that Rival gives the gamers an unfair advantage to have personalize tuned product, which completely changes the gaming rules.
+Plus I recommend you to use new mouse pad and good gaming chair if you want to get maximum performance and accuracy in the game.

 SteelSeries has included a monochrome display on the right side that is always visible and mouse can be easily lifted and repositioned so you can view it clearly.
 This thing is hilarious, because you can input gifs, images into it, but most importantly you can integrate the OLED display with GameSense technology to get in-game alerts or aftermath statistics.
 So you can probably think of interesting ways to utilize the display for your team.
 For instance you can view how many headshots you have gotten within the game, or the total game time and even your kill death ration per match.
 You actually get the in-game alerts, things that are useful and not that you will be looking at the screen while playing, but in between rounds it will give you updates on how well you did, to keep track of your stats that way.
 So I think gamers will love this new feature as much as I do.
 Trust me, this is quite unique and all this new features will definitely help the gamers analyze their gameplay and improve battle skills.
 At this moment GameSense technology supports Counter Strike: Global Offensive and Dota 2, but the SteelSeries team is working on this module to add new features and make it more user-friendly for other games.